tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 ## IndexedDB
 [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) is considered the NoSQL successor of WebSQL.
-It is supported by the latest versions of Chromium and therefore node-webkit - the implementation is based on the key-value storage LevelDB.
+It is supported by the latest versions of Chromium and therefore by node-webkit - the implementation is based on the key-value storage LevelDB.
 IndexedDB's API is asynchronous and relatively low-level and verbose, so you might prefer using an abstraction, like PouchDB.

 ## PouchDB